 BPH is a condition that occurs in men when the prostate gland is enlarged but not cancerous.
-Factors such as family history, lifestyle, and your overall medical condition can affect your risk for developing BPH.
+Factors such as family history, lifestyle, and overall medical condition can affect your risk for developing BPH.

 The occurrence and severity of BPH symptoms vary, but it does tend to increase with age.